What is overpainting?

 By adding paint over an artwork, any problems that relate to its condition can be masked or made worse.
 If overpainting was an attempt to hide flaking or lost paint, then the original paint layer will not be stable.
 Flaking or lost paint has not been correctly consolidated and stabilised, and with time the problems previously thought dealt with will persist.

-From an aesthetic perspective, crucial key details of the painting could also be lost or drastically altered.
-The authenticity of the artist’s style is compromised, and in some cases the subject will be severely changed.
+From an aesthetic perspective, the crucial key details of the painting could also be lost or drastically altered.
+The authenticity of the artist’s style is compromised, and in some cases, the subject will be severely changed.

 No better example could be provided than the recent spate of botched restorations in Spain, where a heavy layer of paint dramatically (and quite literally) altered the original artworks beyond recognition.